10 Best Ultimate Direction Vests Tested

 1. SJ Ultra 2.0

-The Power Mesh and Silnylon design combine to make this vest lightweight, yet strong simultaneously.
-The pockets also feature reinforced elastic edges, so the pockets will spring back to their original size even when they’re stuffed.
+The Power Mesh and Silnylon design combine to make this vest lightweight yet strong.
+The pockets also feature reinforced elastic edges, so they'll spring back to their original size even after they’ve been stuffed.

 There are newer models of vests on the market, causing the price of the SJ Ultra Vest 2.0 to decrease, but it appears that this vest is as popular as ever.
 As vests go, it is certainly affordable.